Feel at home.

 -

-Cognitive behavioral therapy (CBT) is one of the most commonly used psychological treatments today.
+Cognitive Behavioral Therapy (CBT) is one of the most commonly used psychological treatments today.
 Supported by countless research studies, CBT has been found to have significant improvements in patient’s functioning and quality of life.
 To briefly put it, CBT focuses on identifying and changing unhelpful thoughts and thinking patterns, as well as unhealthy and problematic behaviors.
 CBT emphasizes the interconnectedness between our thoughts and behaviors, and uses strategies to help gain awareness and understanding of how our thoughts affect what we do (and vice versa).
 Through efforts of changing unhelpful thoughts and behavioral patterns, we also change how we feel, which helps us to cope with our issues and life’s stressors.

 Click here to learn more about CBT.